 "Integration" seems to be the exact process Vera is attempting to do with “the work,” as we see in “Part I.” One of the most basic parts of integration is helping an individual become aware of the shadow parts of their personality, and leading them to accept those supposedly darker selves.
 Not so coincidentally, Vera spends one of her sessions with Julian telling him “Shadow Julian” is Julian.
 “When he comes knocking, what are you supposed to do?”
 Vera asks her son.
 The young teen responds, “I let him in.”
 Welcome to the beginnings of integration, everyone.

 It seems likely, then, that all these rocks are physical symbols of the self, used in “the work” to help members connect with all their unconscious parts.
 A moment in the season-long preview trailer shows Vera, alone, literally embracing the huge stone in the barn.
-A later trailer moment shows Vera, apparently in the same scene, looking shocked over some realisation.
+A later trailer moment shows Vera, apparently in the same scene, looking shocked over some realization.
 Dr. Poole clearly needed his rock altar for some sort of Mosswood-related ritual — is it possible he was doing “the work” solo after cutting ties with the commune?
 Even the rocks Julian places over his victims’ eyes seem to be a kindness in his addled mind, possibly suggesting Bess and Adam’s selves soldier on even after death.

 Expect for things to only get bleaker the next time you see a stone of any size on The Sinner.